AlexanderSanchezGarcia/AlexanderSanchezGarcia/README.md

 ### Hi there 👋
+🔭 I'm a second-year student of a Bachelor of Science in Data Science at Superior School of Computer Science (ESCOM - IPN).
+I come from a solid technical background in computer science; my area of focus and interest varies from algorithm & data structures to data analysis.
+I have been participating in different competitions and courses of competitive programing and research works, which developed a wide range of skills that would meet and fit the expectations for the role.
+Being involved in the computer science field, I have acquired a deep love for everything about algorithms and data science

 <!--
 **AlexanderSanchezGarcia/AlexanderSanchezGarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.